TrueFiEng/Waffle/README.md

 Library for writing and testing smart contracts.

-Sweeter, simpler, faster than Truffle.
+Sweeter, simpler and faster than Truffle.

 ## Philosophy
 * __Simpler__: Minimalistic, few dependencies.
 * __Sweeter__: Nice syntax, easy to extend.
-* __Faster__: Strong focus on the speed of tests execution.
+* __Faster__: Strong focus on the speed of test execution.

 ## Features:
 * Sweet set of chai matchers, e.g.: